+Formatted: Left, Indent: Hanging: 0.31"
-Formatted: Font: +Headings (Calibri), 11 pt, Bold, No

-- Serve on committees, as assigned-Each member must be willing to serve on committees as assigned by the Chair, and to participate in the work of those committees. - Be informed about the decisions to be made-Board members are expected to seek and study the information needed to make a reasoned decision and/or recommendation on all business brought before the Board. - Fully disclose any conflict of interest positions-Members having any commercial or immediate family interest that poses a potential or perceived conflict of interest must disclose that conflict to the Board and abide by any decision of the Board in dealing with the situation.

-B. CONDUCTING BUSINESS

-NOSB public meetings in brief:

-- Approximately 3 days long depending on workload - Meetings are held in various venues across the country to allow for participation by stakeholders that otherwise may not be able to attend due to travel constraints - A typical meeting agenda includes presentations by the NOP, presentations of proposals and discussion documents by the NOSB Subcommittees, discussion time and votes on each proposal, public comment, NOSB officer elections, and a review of work agendas

-Quorum-: As specified in OFPA, a majority of the members of the Board shall constitute a quorum for the purpose of conducting business. [§2119(h)] A majority of the members of a Committee, including the Executive Committee, NOSB shall constitute a quorum for the purpose of conducting business.
+Formatted: Font: +Headings (Calibri), 11 pt, Bold, No underline in-person Board Meetings, currently held twice each year in spring and fall, will to the extent possible, be set at the mutual scheduling convenience of the NOSB and the NOP.
+6 - Formatted: Indent: Left: 0.31", Space After: 0 pt, No bullets or numbering, Don't keep with next, Don't keep lines Serve on committees, as assigned -Each member must be willing to serve on committees as together assigned by the Chair, and to participate in the work of those committees.
+Formatted: No underline -Be informed about the decisions to be made-Board members are expected to seek and study i he information needed to make a reasoned decision and/or recommendation on all business brou sht before the Board.
+Fully disclose any conflict of interest positions-Members having any commercial or immedia ate family interest that poses a potential or perceived conflict of interest must disclose that conflict to the Board and abide by any decision of the Board in dealing with the situation.
+B. CONDUCTING BUSINESS \sim Formatted: Font: +Headings (Calibri), 11 pt, No underline \smallsetminus Formatted: Indent: Hanging: 0.31" NOSB public meetings in brief: Formatted: Font: +Headings (Calibri), 11 pt, No underline A successful to the second second to a successful second Approximately 3 days long depending on workload Meetings are held in various venues across the country to allow for participation by stakeholders that otherwise may not be able to attend due to travel constraints A typical meeting agenda includes presentations by the NOP, presentations of proposals a nd discussion documents by the NOSB Subcommittees, discussion time and votes on each nu proposal, public comment, NOSB officer elections, and a review of work agendas Formatted: Font: +Headings (Calibri), 11 pt Quorum-: As specified in OFPA, a majority of the members of the Board shall • Formatted: Font: Bold, No underline constitute a quorum for the purpose of conducting business. [§2119(h)] A majority of the Formatted: Normal, Left, Indent: Left: 0.5", Space Before: members of a Committee, including the Executive Committee, NOSB shall constitute a quorum 1 2 pt, After: 2 pt, No bullets or numbering for the purpose of conducting business.
 (7 USC 6518 (h)).
-In cases of a medical situation preventing attendance in person, a virtual presence is permitted.

-• Decisive votes-: As specified in OFPA, two-thirds (2/3) of the votes cast at a meeting of the boardNOSB at which a quorum is present shall be decisive of any motion [§2119(i)].

-Following Robert's Rules of Order, all(7 USC Section 6518(i)).
-All abstentions will be recorded as such and will not be included as part of the total vote cast-in case of decisive votes.
+In cases of a medical situation preventing attendance in person, a virtual presence is permitted. Α - \sim Formatted: Font: +Headings (Calibri), 11 pt, Not Bold Decisive votes-: As specified in OFPA, two-thirds (2/3) of the votes cast at a meeting of• 2 Formatted: Default, Left the boardNOSB at which a quorum is present shall be decisive of any motion [§2119(i)].
+2 Formatted: Font: Bold, No underline Following Robert's Rules of Order, all (7 USC Section 6518(i)).
+All abstentions will be Formatted: Default, Indent: Left: 0.5", No bullets or recorded as such and will not be included as part of the total vote cast- in case of decisive numbering votes.
 Similarly, all BoardNOSB members who recuse themselves due to conflicts of interest, or are absent, shall be recorded as such and their votes will not be counted towards the total number of votes cast.
 Both abstentions and recusals will be considered in order to establish a quorum.
+Exemption Fanti - Handings (Calibri) 11 pt \sim Formatted: Font: +Headings (Calibri), 11 pt

+This section focuses on the responsibilities of the NOSB officers, as well as providing the procedures for electing officers, components of the Executive Committee and conducting meetings.